frontapp/front-ui-kit/CONTRIBUTING.md

 Base requirements for each PR
 1. Each PR should be submitted to merge directly into the main branch.
-2. The title of the PRs match the format specified in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+2. The title of the PR should match the format specified in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 3. The description includes a thorough explanation of the PR and ideally some screenshots/videos of the fix.
-For example, if you are adding a new component please include the component name, a description of each prop as well as any helpful videos/images from Storybook which accurately demostrate the use of the component.
+For example, if you are adding a new component please include the component name, a description of each prop as well as any helpful videos/images from Storybook which accurately demostrates the use of the component.
+For any bug fixes, please include a thorough description of the bug as well as the fix (and any helpful images/videos).

 # Definition of Done